slateci/atlas-squid/README.md

  **Existing instances**

- To manage existing instances you only need to specify a SLATE instanceID.
+ To manage existing instances you only need to specify a SLATE instanceID in the `instance.yaml` file.

         instance: instance_BrX9HtpP1L0